kianzohoury/auralflow/README.md

 ### Optimization <a name="optimization"></a>

-Let $L$ be some loss criterion.
+Let $\Huge L$ be some loss criterion.
 The objective is to find an optimal choice of model parameters $\theta^{\*}$ that minimize the loss
 $$ \Huge \theta^{\*} = \arg\min_{\theta} L(|\hat{Y_{k}}|, |Y_{k}|)$$